robertocirillo/mcp-bridge/docs/PROJECT_CONTEXT.md

 **Important:**
 The current A2A implementation is **bridge-specific**, not A2A protocol compliant.
 It is intended as a temporary shim until the A2A SDK is integrated.

+### A2A SDK behavior: blocking responses may not include a task_id

+When using the official A2A SDK, a blocking `POST /a2a/agents/{agent_id}/messages` may return a final `Message` directly (no Task created/returned by the agent).

+In this case:
+- `A2AMessageResponse.task_id` can be null
+- `A2AMessageResponse.status` can be null
+- the agent output is available under `output.message` (raw SDK message model)

 ---

 ## 5. Message Flow Overview